mobikng/Chimobi-1/README.md

-### Hi Everyone!Welcome to Chimobi's Github profile 👋
+### Hi!
+Welcome to my Github profile 👋
+- I'm a continous learner obssessed with using technology to make life better

-- Learning Frontend web development
+- At the moment I'm Learning Frontend web development (HTML, CSS, JavaScript, React)
-- 🔭 I’m currently working on creating a model to predict high value customers for a bike company
-- 🌱 I'm also in my learning phase still trying get comfortable with applying machine learning algorithms to solve problems
+- I have developed beginner to intermediate level skill in Data Analysis, I can work with a range of tools (Python, SQL, PowerBi, Tableau and Excel) to derive insight out of data.
+- 😉 I've also tried my hand's some Machine Learning
 - 🤔 I’m looking for help with getting internships, or a job as a frontend engineer